 Lawyers Fight to Recover Damages for Victims of Workplace Gender Discrimination in New York

 Gender discrimination attorneys in New York, representing victims in the New York City area and Long Island, see the emotional toll that results from discriminatory behavior in the workplace.
 Discrimination that occurs in the context of employment deprives people of their rights to work in a safe environment and receive equal treatment, essentially, depriving them of the ability to earn a living.
 Sex discrimination also called gender discrimination can be especially detrimental.
 It affects people personally and professionally contributing to financial and psychological problems that can take years to overcome.
-The legal professionals at Leeds Brown Law, P.C. see why laws are in place prohibiting employment discrimination.
+The legal professionals see why laws are in place prohibiting employment discrimination.

 In 1964, the United States Congress signed the Civil Rights Act into law.
 Title VII of the Act (Title VII) prohibits employers from discriminating against individuals who fall into one or more protected categories.
 It was designed to make it harder for employers to prevent certain groups of people from securing employment or succeeding at work.
 Title VII applies to employers with at least 15 employees and prohibits businesses from making hiring, firing, compensation or other employment decisions based characteristics such as race and sex.
 New York has comparable legislation called New York State Human Rights Law (NYSHRL).